Azure/Industrial-IoT/docs/opc-publisher/readme.md

 The resulting .pfx file can now be copied to the `own/private` folder under pki root (or to an alternative application certificate folder configured) and the .der file to the `own/certs` and `trusted/certs` folders.
 Alternatively you can also push the pfx file content to OPC Publisher's PKI through the [OPC Publisher API](./api.md#addcertificate).

 As part of above script you will be prompted to enter and verify an export password to protect the PFX file.
-If you are copying the PFX file into the `own` folder, then by default the password should be blank (hit enter), unless you specify the password using the `--apw=<pwd>` command line option.
+If you are copying the PFX file into the `own` folder, then by default the password should be blank (hit enter), unless you specify the password using the `--apw=<pwd>` [command line options](./commandline.md).
 In this case the password should be the same password.

+OPC Publisher can retrieve the application Uri, application name, subject Name and Host name (DNS Domain name) from the first certificate found in the `own/certs` folder under the PKI root folder if you start it with the `--cfa` [command line argument](./commandline.md).

+If you need to select a specific certificate in the `own/certs` store (e.g., because you configured more than one) or would like to have OPC Publisher generate a self-signed certificate with different content than the default, a application name can be provided using the `--an` command line argument (The default is `Microsoft.Azure.IIoT`).
+If you desire a different subject name than the default, the OPC Publisher must be started with `--sn` command line providing the desired subject name (for example `CN=<application-name>,O=mycompany`).
+If you desire a different application Uri than the default, it can be specified using the `--au` command line option.
+In this case, do not set the `--cfa` command line argument or it will override these settings from the first certificate found.

+> TIP: Using the `--cfa` command line option simplifies setting up OPC Publisher and also enables easier version to version upgrade without chances that a new application certificate is generated after the update because the desired certificate is not found.

 If you intend to provide the certificate using the  [OPC Publisher API](./api.md#addcertificate) you must provide any password you choose as part of the API call so that the API server in OPC Publisher is able to export the key from the PFX blob.
 If the OPC Publisher was started using the `--tm` command line option any certificate added to the `own` store will also be added to the `trusted` store.